jonmak08/front-end-training/src/pages/blog/resource-importer.md

 __However,__ a LAR file is version-specific.
 Meaning it won't work on any version of Liferay Portal other than the one from which it was exported.

 To create the <code>archive.lar</code> file, from your site's leftside navigation menu click [your site name] > publishing > export.
 Follow the instructions and be sure to check off all of the pages / assets you want exported into the LAR file.
-After the file is ready for download, click the download icon.
+After the file is ready for download, click the __download icon__.
 You'll need rename the file to archive.lar and place it in the proper directory for everything to be included in your theme.

 ### The Not So Easy (but Necessary) Way